daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 #### (Optional) GitHub Integrated Functionality <a name="github-func"></a>

-Below demonstrates the functionality granted by following the optional sections, [GitHub Extensions and Packages](#packages) and [GitHub Authentication](#github-authentication).
+Demonstrated below is the additional functionality granted by following the optional sections, [GitHub Extensions and Packages](#packages) and [GitHub Authentication](#github-authentication).

 |<img src="https://github.com/daniellehandel/Econometric-Pedagogy/blob/master/img/loginGitHubDemo.gif" width="800" height="370" />|
 |---|

 A student with their free GitHub account setup can select the "Sign in with GitHub" to be prompted to authorize the server to use GitHub when logging in.
-After selecting the button to authorize, the student will be directed to the JupyterHub interface and begin working.
+After selecting the button to authorize, the student will be directed to the JupyterHub interface and may begin working.

 |<img src="https://github.com/daniellehandel/Econometric-Pedagogy/blob/master/img/djachocGitHubDemo.gif" width="800" height="370" />|
 |---|